nuno1212s/febft/NOTES.md

    branch `research-<feature>` starting from the previous change's branch
 3. the first feature's branch starts from `view-change`
+4. lastly, try to merge all the changes of `research` into the branch `ycsb`; fix conflicts with an interactive `git` command line tool

 # systems in rust